mikrono/tModLoaderWiki_kr_ko/Localization.md

 ```

 ## Localization Keys
 tModLoader will automatically assign translation keys to most content.
-The key patters is `Mods.{ModName}.{Category}.{ContentName}.{DataName}`, where `ModName` is the internal name of the mod, `Category` is supplied by the type of content, `ContentName` is the internal name of the content (commonly the classname), and `DataName` specifies the key within the class.
+The key pattern is `Mods.{ModName}.{Category}.{ContentName}.{DataName}`, where `ModName` is the internal name of the mod, `Category` is supplied by the type of content, `ContentName` is the internal name of the content (commonly the classname), and `DataName` specifies the key within the class.

 For example, `ModItem` has the `Category` set as `Items`.
 It also has 2 separate pieces of data, the `DisplayName` and the `Tooltip`.
 If a mod named `ExampleMod` adds a `ModItem` class named `ExampleItem`, then 2 keys will be generated and added to the `.hjson` files: `Mods.ExampleMod.Items.ExampleItem.DisplayName` and `Mods.ExampleMod.Items.ExampleItem.Tooltip`.